JorgeCrackXD/strapi-template-atomic/README.md

-# 🚀 Getting started with Strapi
+# 🚀 Getting started with this Strapi Template with global error handling and logger.

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.